-Staying active can be a big deal for older adults, especially when the weather cools down.
-Some of the best and most affordable ways for people to exercise involve going outside but that can get harder as fall and winter start.
-Here are some ways to remain active ehile being confined indoors.
-We’ve talked about exercise before here.
+Staying active can be especially important for older adults as the weather cools down.
+Many of the most affordable and effective ways to exercise involve spending time outdoors, but fall and winter can make that more difficult.
+Fortunately, there are plenty of ways to stay active while spending more time indoors.
+We’ve talked about exercise before here, and this post builds on that conversation with some indoor-friendly options.

 Indoor Walking